ob1-sc/bosh-lite-concourse-minio/README.md

-# Install Concourse and Minio on Windows using bosh-cli2 and Vagrant
+# Install Concourse and Minio using bosh-cli2 and Vagrant

 Currently bosh-cli2 support on Windows is limited so if you are stuck with a Windows environment this Vagrant project will help you get going.
-Note, this approach utilises the [non-recommended Vagrant based bosh-lite](https://github.com/cloudfoundry/bosh-lite/blob/master/docs/README.md)
+Note, this approach utilises the [non-recommended Vagrant based bosh-lite](https://github.com/cloudfoundry/bosh-lite/blob/master/docs/README.md).
+You can also run this Vagrant project on other platform such as Linux without any issues if you wish.

 The setup consists of 2 VMs
 1. *bosh-lite*: initially a pre-defined vagrantbox, running bosh-director, configured to simulate VMs with warden-containers.
 After installation has been completed, this VM will also contain Concourse and Minio.